ccpaco/ccpaco/README.md

 -->

 At a Glance :
-- 🔭 I’m currently working on several projects
+- 🔭 I’m currently enrolled in Google's UX/UI Coursera course (Jan 2022 - June 2022) and trying to learn MERN stack in my spare time.
 - 🌱 Mainly growing in C#, JavaScript, and Python.
 And Machine Learning!
-- 👯 I’m looking to collaborate on anything that challenges Climate Change and improves UX and happiness for people.
+- 👯 I’m looking to collaborate on anything worthwhile.
+Need to find an open source project to support.
-- 🤔 I’m looking for help with starting my career as a Full Stack Developer
+- 🤔 Currently an Analyst/Programmer (aka Fullstack Developer) with the State of Alaska
 - ⚡ Fun fact: I play multiple instruments and have been a musician for 10+ years!